-“Hey, thank you being patient with Uncle Rick.
-I know he’s not your favorite person; I really appreciate your effort,” can go a long way to soothe holiday burnout and encourage positive feelings and interactions.
+“Hey, thank you for being patient with Uncle Rick.
+I know he’s not your favorite person; I appreciate your effort,” this can go a long way to soothe holiday burnout and encourage positive feelings and interactions.

 Ask for help.

 Do it with mindfulness.
 Make sure you aren’t just barking orders.
 Instead, reach out to your partner.
-Clearly let them know how you could use some support.
+Let them know how you could use some support.

 Talk about your expectations for the upcoming holidays.